-In making its determination regarding the grant and payment of an incentive compensation award for 2019 to our Chief Executive Officer, James S. Tisch, the Compensation Committee first considered the overall performance of the company and its principal subsidiaries.
+In making its determination regarding the grant and payment of an incentive compensation award for 2020 to our Chief Executive Officer, James S. Tisch, the Compensation Committee first considered the overall performance of the company and its principal subsidiaries, including in light of the COVID-19 pandemic.
 The Committee also considered, among other things, its compensation philosophy against excessive or unreasonable compensation levels and its emphasis on consistent, long-term, superior performance by the individual.

-Based on these considerations, at the beginning of 2019, the Compensation Committee modestly increased Mr. Tisch's target bonus level, but did not increase his maximum bonus level for 2019.
+Based on these considerations, at the beginning of 2020, the Compensation Committee modestly increased Mr. Tisch's target bonus level, but did not increase his maximum bonus level for 2020.
 The Committee also retained negative discretion to reduce any award to what it determines is a reasonable level under the circumstances.

-The Compensation Committee evaluated Mr. Tisch's performance in 2019 and during recent prior years, considering the overall state of the markets in which Loews and its subsidiaries operate and the financial markets generally.
+The Compensation Committee evaluated Mr. Tisch's performance in 2020 and during recent years, considering the overall state of the markets in which Loews and its subsidiaries operate and the financial markets generally.
 This is consistent with the Committee's philosophy of evaluating performance over the longer term to encourage and reward long-term value creation and to discourage unreasonable risk-taking.
-The Committee considered Mr. Tisch's ability to demonstrate leadership, maintain stability and encourage prudent growth, cost-cutting initiatives and other strategies at Loews and our subsidiaries, and to prudently allocate the company's capital to take advantage of market opportunities and protect against known risks.
+The Committee considered Mr. Tisch's ability to demonstrate leadership and maintain stability at Loews and our subsidiaries throughout the tumultuous year, and to prudently allocate the company's capital to take advantage of market opportunities and protect against known risks.